 They’ve also had the blood of Westeros on their hands with a Game Of Thrones theme, jumped through portals with a Rick & Morty theme, entered the upside down with Stranger Things, and there are whispers of a Harry Potter theme too…

 Things to do nearby: In keeping with a geeky theme, why not do a Harry Potter walking tour?
 I also always enjoy a visit to Museum Of Context (especially the one on Victoria Street with a fun photo opportunity on the top floor!).
 If you want to get a Star Wars reference in, did you know a pizzeria in Grassmarket is owned by Angus MacInnes, aka the Gold Leader in Star Wars?
-And if you’re an Avengers fan, the scene with Vision and Scarlet Witch was filmed right on the Royal Mile and Cockburn Street, as well as in Waverley station itself!
+And if you’re a Marvel fan, the scene in Infinity War with Vision and Scarlet Witch was filmed right on the Royal Mile and Cockburn Street, as well as in Waverley station itself!

 11. The Mousetrap